sendgridlabs/ddbmock/docs/pages/status.rst

 Current Status
 ##############

-This documents reflects ddbmock status as of 3/10/12.
+This documents reflects ddbmock status as of 5/11/2012.
 It may be outdated.

+Some items are marked as "WONTFIX".
+These are throttling related.
+The goal of ddbmock is to help you with tests and planification.
+It won't get in your way.

 Methods support
 ===============